Prossimo/pross-meteor-erp/GitWorkflow.md

 **DISCLAIMER** : Use *`push -f`* only with **Fork and PR project** like here, never on a project were everyone is working on the **same remote**.
 Your rewrite commits history.

-> DON'T MERGE yourself PR, it should be accomplished by Project Manager or Git Manager.
+> DON'T MERGE yourself PR, it should be accomplished by Project Manager or Git Manager after review.

 **Do *`Squash and merge`* so that `upstream`'s commits history is not messy.**